dart-lang/language/working/0546-patterns/why-two-kinds-of-patterns.md

 ```

 Here, the `let x` subpattern binds a new variable `x` to the second element of
 the matched tuple.
-This program prints "was two and 2".
+This program prints "was one and 2".

 ## Evaluating an approach for Dart